alekseyDem/Svoi/README.md

 4. They enter the same room code and join
 5. The video call will start automatically

+## Deploy to Railway (One-Click)

+1. Push this repo to GitHub
+2. Go to [railway.app](https://railway.app) and create account
+3. Click **"New Project"** → **"Deploy from GitHub repo"**
+4. Select your repo
+5. Railway will auto-detect and deploy everything
+6. Click **"Generate Domain"** in Settings to get your public URL

+That's it!
+Share the URL with family 🎉

 ## Tech Stack

 - **Frontend**: React 18, Vite
 - **Backend**: Node.js, Express, Socket.io
 - **Real-time Communication**: WebRTC with STUN servers

+# Svoi
 # Svoi